-What is emotional eating ?
+What is emotional eating?

-Emotional Eating is any eating behavior that involves the use of food to soothe emotions and relax.
-It can include using food to deal with stress and increase mood, or to decrease stress and decrease mood.
+Emotional eating is any eating behavior that involves the use of food to soothe emotions and relax.
+It can include using food to deal with stress and increase mood or to decrease stress and decrease mood.

 Stress Eating: The Unexpected Role Emotional Eating Plays In Weight Management.

-A common concern in relation to emotional eating is excessive control.
+A common concern with emotional eating is excessive control.
 Many people are concerned that they are unable to control their eating habits, which seem to fluctuate without any logical pattern.
 Emotional eating is a common issue for anyone trying to lose weight, but it can be particularly challenging for those who struggle to control their eating.
 By eating in response to natural hunger cravings and emotions, we can be cued to eat without thinking.

 What are the signs of emotional eating?